The Worcester Review

 What you can submit:

-Short stories up to 4,000 words.
+FICTION: Short stories up to 4,000 words.
 Submit up to two stories per reading period.

 For advice about formatting and preferred styles, please read this page.
 While some of the advice here is specific to use at TWR, there is also good information about typical typesetting rules and grammar.
 You can improve your chances of acceptance by carefully following our suggestions.

-reserves First Publication Rights for all submissions chosen for publication.
+The Worcester Review reserves First Publication Rights for all submissions chosen for publication.
 Payment will be two copies upon publication and (when budget allows) a small honorarium.
 Because we are slow to respond, we encourage simultaneous submissions.
 Please promptly withdraw any submissions that find homes elsewhere.